wifisensing/PicoScenes-Manual/source/EULA.rst

         a.
 We expressly disclaims any warranty for the SOFTWARE PRODUCT.
 The SOFTWARE PRODUCT and any related documentation is provided "as is" without warranty of any kind, either express or implied, including, without limitation, the implied warranties or merchantability, fitness for a particular purpose, or noninfringement.
 The entire risk arising out of use or performance of the SOFTWARE PRODUCT remains with you.
         b.
 In no event shall we be liable for any damages whatsoever (including, without limitation, damages for computer system, communication hardware, loss of business information, or any other pecuniary loss) arising out of the use of or inability to use this product, even if we has been advised of the possibility of such damages.

-Should you have any questions concerning this EULA, or if you desire to contact Zhiping Jiang for any reason, please email to <zpj_AT_xidian.edu.cn>.ld you have any questions concerning this EULA, or if you desire to contact Zhiping Jiang for any reason, please email to <zpj@xidian.edu.cn>.
+Should you have any questions concerning this EULA, or if you desire to contact Zhiping Jiang for any reason, please email to <zpj_AT_xidian.edu.cn>.